 Community and building relationships are critical when it comes to stopping and solving crime.
 Law Enforcement professionals that enjoy these positive relationships with their citizens fare much better when it comes to fighting crime.
-Specifically, it can lead to less adversarial conversations when a community becomes victimized.

 How much does your agency prioritize positive relationships with citizens?
 As professional law enforcement entities, when we invest in these partnerships, it can help when crime strikes.